recoveryhub/edition_template/paratext/docs/5-markdown-guide.md

 displaying lines, stanzas, and indentation often used in poetry.

-Unfortunately, as of December 2024, **this custom method only works in Markdown files that are using the poem layout** (`layout: poem` in the file's frontmatter/metadata).
-The edition template does not support the formatting of poetry in files that use other layouts, such as a block of poetry inside a book chapter that uses `layout: paginate`.
+Unfortunately, as of December 2024, **this custom method only works in Markdown files that are using the **poem layout** (`layout: poem` in the file's frontmatter/metadata).
+The edition template does not currently support the formatting of poetry in files that use other layouts, such as a block of poetry inside a book chapter that uses `layout: paginate`.
 This is a feature we hope to expand upon in future releases.